White Bean Scramble Recipe (High in Protein)

 What’s In This Spinach and White Bean Scramble Recipe?

 - Low Sodium White Beans: you can use these low sodium canned beans or make them yourself from dried beans.
 I usually always cook my beans from scratch as they have lower sodium and is really easy to do in the Instant Pot.
-If you do use canned beans, I would highly recommend using low or no sodium canned beans like these.

 - Red Chili Pepper Flakes: for a little heat!
 I like to add a few shakes to this recipe to give this dish a nice complex depth of flavor.